gvolpe/postgresql-resilient/README.md

 Once we acquire a `Connection`, it would work as long as there are no connectivity issues.
 However, if the PostgreSQL server becomes unreachable even for a second, such `Connection` will no longer be valid and you will need to `close` it and try to `connect` again, which could also fail if the server is still down.

-So the tiny `postgresql-resilient` package provides a `ResilientConnection` from which we can always get a health connection.
-A background process will take care of check the connection status and re-connecting when necessary.
+So the tiny `postgresql-resilient` package provides a `ResilientConnection` from which we can always get a healthy connection.
+A background process will take care of checking the connection status and reconnecting when necessary.
 All with configurable retries and exponential back-offs as well as closing the connection once done using it (guaranteed by `bracket`).

 Therefore, instead of using `connect`, you can leverage the following function.